jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > What type of sampling is better to use for this situation?<br> <br> ⬜
 > With replacement<br> ✅ Without replacement<br> ⬜ It doesn’t
 > matter<br>

+Spectactular sampling!
+It’s important to consider how you’ll take a sample since there’s no one-size-fits-all way to sample, and this can have an effect on your results.

+## Discrete distributions

+Theory.
+Coming soon …

 ## Creating a probability distribution